-Cue a new dawn of music downloads and streaming services that deal in music that's as close to the original Studio Master as possible, and called either lossless audio, or the often-confused Hi-Res Audio.
-Hang on … there are two new lossless music formats?
+Cue a new dawn of music downloads and streaming services that deal in music as close to the original Studio Master as possible, usually referred to as lossless audio – or incorrectly confused with Hi-Res Audio.
+To avoid all confusion, we've run through exactly what these formats entail below.

 What is lossless audio?